 Press the AWS button on the router, then press the AWS button on the streamer and they will start talking to each other, swapping all the required password information.
 You have to be patient – it can take a couple of minutes.
 You can set it up close to your router for convenience, then unplug and move it elsewhere.

 Note that I had to activate AWS in the control panel of my BT Home Hub router.
 It wasn’t turned on by default, although the AWS button still glowed blue when I pressed it – if you are struggling that might be worth checking.
-I can also confirm that the streamer works with modern wifi signals that merge 2.5G/5G frequencies into one SSID – not necessarily a given with equipment from 2017.
+I can also confirm that the streamer works with modern wifi signals that merge 2.5G/5G frequencies into the same SSID – not necessarily a given with equipment from 2017.

 Living with the SilverCrest Smart Audio streamer